 Similarly, the agent tier lists present the different agents featured by games like Valorant, for instance.
 The agent tier lists are similar to the weapon tier lists, but crafting them is different.
 Instead of characteristics like reload speed and magazine capacity, such lists are based on attributes like the agent’s strength or agility.

-Players are interested in such tier lists as they believe they can help them achieve their desired goals with ease.
+Players are interested in such tier lists as they believe they can easily help them achieve their desired goals.
 But I dare to disagree.
 Why so?
 Let me explain but let’s first see why such tier lists are incredibly short-lived.

 Why Do Tier Lists Change?

 Websites that feature game-related tier lists always inform readers about the patch or update for which the tier list is valid.
-The date at which the tier list was last edited is also important because the change in such lists is a continuous process.
+In addition, the date at which the tier list was last edited is also important because the change in such lists is a continuous process.

 All modern-day games undergo updates through patches that are presented from time to time.
 So, whenever a game undergoes an update, the overall gameplay dynamics change.